Lizzyrho21/cautious-telegram/README.md

   STRETCH GOALS: Implement Refresh token

   ERRORS ENCOUNTERED: The spotify authorization flow is no longer working.
 I have tried to hit the /login endpoint with my client and server side.
 I am not sure what is causing the problem.
 Go back through the tutorial and see what you can do to make it work again.
 Take any notes once issue is resolved.

+  02/18/2022
+  What is the goal for today?
+  - When user clicks 'get inspred button', the following will return:
+  - User input 'Select your top 3 Genres'
+  (HTTP Request to spotify API (get genre list) to return genre list in user input select)
+  - Recieve Genre data ( store selected genres in array and check if 3 request is fulfilled. if True, add 'generate' button once Genres are selected and keep user from entering more than 3, if false, hide button)
+  - Generate 15 songs (1 genre = 5 songs)
+  - Store in Playlist
+  - STRETCH - SONG LIST SHOWN & MUSIC PLAYER